City of Tshwane

 There’s never a dull moment in Gauteng, and visitors to the province will not be short of activities to fill their hours.
 Whether you enjoy exploring heritage spots, absorbing arts and culture, trawling the markets and malls for interesting memorabilia or simply soaking up the sunshine in the great African outdoors, Gauteng’s sure to have something to suit your tastes.
 Sample traditional cuisine, enjoy local theatre or music or get your sports shoes out for some more vigorous activities.

 Despite alarmist travel guides and negative press, tourists should not feel fearful in Gauteng.
 The provincial authorities have put various initiatives in place to improve security, such as installing surveillance cameras and increasing the visibility of police.

-We welcome you with open arms and hearts and the warmest, widest of smiles, excited to invite you to our shores, homes and braais.
+South Africa welcomes you with open arms and hearts and the warmest, widest of smiles, excited to invite you to our shores, homes and braais.